Oldmage112/BIA-Team-Bravo/README.md

 # Goals:
 •	Build a project model to identify unemployment trends over the last 5 years, while highlighting how it compares to national rates during key events.

-•	Identify which industries in the United States and Canada show the strongest employment growth or decline.
+•	Identify which industries in Canada show the strongest employment growth or decline.

-•	Assess the relationship between educational attainment and employment outcomes in the United States and Canada.
+•	Assess the relationship between educational attainment and employment outcomes in Canada.

-•	Identify how wage levels vary by region, industry, and occupation in Canada and the United States.
+•	Identify how wage levels vary by region, industry, and occupation in Canada.

 •	Is it possible to predict employment levels for the next 12 months using historical LFS data?